The Second Century

 The three-story Mary Herche Pavilion, opened in 2017, joined the landmark 1908 building to the 1990 gymnasium.
 The pavilion includes a fitness center, commons area, rooftop deck, and other improvements, including an ADA-accessible elevator in the main building to supplement the historic elevator.

 By 2018, the Academy recognized challenges to the school’s long-term sustainability, notably the acute lack of parking in a rapidly changing Capitol Hill neighborhood and insufficient facilities for a thriving athletics program.
-In response, the school undertook one of the largest capital initiatives in its history, the Foundation for the Future campaign, and broke ground in 2019 on a five-level underground parking garage and a new Jeanne Marie McAteer Lee Athletic Complex built atop the garage.
+In response, the school undertook one of the largest capital initiatives in its history, the Foundation for the Future campaign to support construction of an underground parking garage and a new athletic complex atop it.
+Starting in 2019, the previous gym was removed, the site was excavated for a five-level, 237-vehicle garage, and a new Jeanne Marie McAteer Lee Athletic Complex rose at the Roy Street end of the HNA campus.
+Despite delays due to the Covid-19 pandemic, the $36.4 million project was completed in fall 2020—on time and on budget.